-Policies Procedure In compliance with SRC Rule 20 (3)(c)(iv), the Information The written notice of the meeting together with the Definitive Statement, Management Report and written notice of the Information Statement and Audited Financial Statement meeting was sent to all shareholders of record at least contained in a CD are physically mailed to the last known fifteen (15) business days prior to the date of the meeting.
-In addition, the notice of meeting was likewise published for one (1) week daily in at least one newspaper of general circulation in the Philippines, in accordance with Section 4.4, Article IV of the Bank's Amended By-Laws.
+Policies Procedure In compliance with SRC Rule 20 (3)(c)(iv), the Information The written notice of the meeting together with the Definitive Statement, Management Report and written notice of the Information Statement and Audited Financial Statement meeting was sent to all shareholders of record at least contained in a CD are physically mailed to the last known fifteen (15) business days prior to the date of the meeting. addresses on record of all the qualified stockholders through In addition, the notice of meeting was likewise published the Stock Transfer Agent.
+This is also disclosed to the for one (1) week daily in at least one newspaper of general regulators and uploaded to the Bank's website.
+The notice is circulation in the Philippines, in accordance with Section also published alternately in newspapers of general circulation 4.4, Article IV of the Bank's Amended By-Laws. for one week.